The State of North Carolina’s 2023 Redistricting Process

 Public Comment

-However, these requests fell on deaf ears, as the General Assembly held only three public comment meetings before it began drawing its maps in Elizabeth City, Hickory, and Raleigh on the week of Sept.
+However, these requests were largely ignored, as the General Assembly held only three public comment meetings before it began drawing its maps in Elizabeth City, Hickory, and Raleigh on the week of Sept.
 25. The meetings were announced only a few days before the first meeting, and had no way for individuals unable to attend to submit their comments online.
 The meetings also did not include any draft maps or mapmaking criteria.

 Keith Rivers, president of the Pasquotank County NAACP, wrote an op-ed condemning the legislature's redistricting process.